 PC: BAPS.org and California State Capitol

 The Deepavali Day Act, a nationwide movement by Indian American leaders from different walks of life trying to get a federal holiday on Diwali in the US, is still in the dark after 4 years of its introduction.
 However, something is better than nothing.
-After Texas and Pennsylvania, California is all set to make Diwali a public holiday for its South Asian population.
+After Texas and Pennsylvania, California officially declares Diwali, the festival of lights, as a state holiday for South Asian immigrants, including Indians.

 California Diwali State holiday, California to Declare Diwali a Public Holiday